Introverted/iXercise/README.md

 Newest version of the iXercise WebAPP, it runs on a server now.

-So from the BitSync, get all of the folders [except the js folder] and put them in your own project folder.
-The folders in the
-BitSync where too much to put here and we are not changing those at all, it just contains all the stuff to make the website look pretty and other things.

-This repo has only the files with the code that we are altering.
-In the js folder the functions.js file is the only one you will alter.

-Once you have everything in one project folder do this:
+Download this folder to desktop and follow these steps:

-1. make sure node.js is installed in your computer [to test try the other steps to see if it works]
+1. make sure node.js is installed in your computer [try the other steps to see if it works without you having to download this]
 2. run cmd
 3. go to the project folder
 4. run >node server.js